floragunncom/search-guard-docs/tls_configuration.md

   - '/CN=.*regex/'
 ```

-See [TLS for production environments](tls_certificates_production.md) for more details and options regarding node certificates.
+If your node certificates have an OID identifier in the SAN section, you can omit this configuration completely.
+See [TLS for production environments](tls_certificates_production.md) for more details regarding this option.

 ## Configuring Admin certificates